Stakeholder management: Organizational stakeholders

 It is well acknowledged that any given organization will have multiple stakeholders including, but not limited to, customers, shareholders, employees, suppliers, and so forth.
-The concept of effective stakeholder management is of central concern in research domains such as crisis management, impression management, and stakeholder strategy.
-One of the Clarkson Centre's seven principles notes that managers "should acknowledge the potential conflicts" between their own role as a corporate stakeholders, and the legal and moral responsibilities they hold to act for the interests of all stakeholders".
+One of the Clarkson Centre's seven principles notes that managers "should acknowledge the potential conflicts between their own role as a corporate stakeholders, and the legal and moral responsibilities they hold to act for the interests of all stakeholders".

 Stakeholder prioritization

-Stakeholders may be mapped out on a Power/Interest Grid, and classified by their power and interest.
+Stakeholders may be mapped out on a power-interest map or grid, and classified by their power and interest.
 Other stakeholder mapping tools are available.

-For example, your boss is likely to have high power and influence over your projects and high interest.
-Your family may have high interest, but are unlikely to have power over it.
+For example, an employer is likely to have high power and influence over an employee's projects and high interest, whereas family members may have high interest, but are unlikely to have power over them.

 Position on the grid may show actions: